 All first year research students in the School must attend, and be examined on, postgraduate courses to a total of 30 credits.
-As part of this, all first year PhD students in the Mathematics Research Centre are required to take at least four modules at the LTCC.
-LTCC modules each count as 7.5 credits for these purposes, and a typical MSc module counts as 15 credits.
+Modules are available at the London Taught Course Centre (LTCC).
+LTCC modules each count as 7.5 credits. .
+However, with the student’s supervisor and the Director of Postgraduate Research Studies, MSc Mathematics modules may be taken, and a typical MSc module counts as 15 credits.
 Exceptions may be made for students who have already taken relevant postgraduate courses.

-As a PhD research student in mathematics or statistics, you are expected to attend the Queen Mary Internal Postgraduate Seminar (QuIPS) which is a series of talks organised and given by postgraduate students in the Mathematics Research Centre.
+PhD students are encouraged to attend the Queen Mary Internal Postgraduate Seminar (QuIPS) which is a series of talks organised and given by postgraduate students in the School.

 The Doctoral College provides cross-faculty training to PhD students from across the University.
 You can access information on training courses run centrally through the Doctoral College.

 The School of Mathematical Sciences holds a Postgraduate Research Day each year in May.
 All third year research students give short talks on their research and all second year research students enter a poster in the Ann Cook Poster Competition.
 Both activities have been found to be very useful training opportunities by those who have taken part, whatever their intended careers.

-The School of Mathematical Sciences at Queen Mary is part of the consortium of universities that form the London Taught Course Centre (link is external) (LTCC).
+The School of Mathematical Sciences at Queen Mary is part of the consortium of universities that form the London Taught Course Centre (LTCC).